-A total of ten students at Yokohama Yoshida Junior High School participated in this project.
-Six Japanese and nine international students from Yokohama National University also participated in the project as supporters.
-The project was planned and conducted by seven Yokohama National University faculty members in cooperation with one Yokohama Yoshida Junior High School faculty member.
+A total of eight students at Yokohama Yoshida Junior High School participated in this project.
+Three Japanese and nine international students from Yokohama National University also participated in the project as supporters.
+The project was planned and conducted by five Yokohama National University faculty members in cooperation with Yokohama Yoshida Junior High School faculty members.

 The following four sessions were conducted.

 Students received information on Yokohama Yoshida Junior High School and learned the procedures for the project.